awsdocs/amazon-s3-userguide/doc_source/RESTAPI.md

 4. x-amz-date: Mon, 11 Apr 2016 12:00:00 GMT
 5. Authorization: authorization string
 ```
-Currently Amazon S3 supports virtual hosted\-style and path\-style access in all Regions, but this will be changing \(see the following **Important** note\.
+Currently, Amazon S3 supports both virtual\-hosted–style and path\-style URL access in all AWS Regions\.
+However, path\-style URLs will be discontinued in the future\.
+For more information, see the following **Important** note\.
-For more information about path\-style requests, see [Path\-Style Requests](VirtualHosting.md#path-style-access)\.
+For more information about path\-style requests, see [Path\-style requests](VirtualHosting.md#path-style-access)\.
-Update \(September 23, 2020\) – We have decided to delay the deprecation of path\-style URLs to ensure that customers have the time that they need to transition to virtual hosted\-style URLs\.
+Update \(September 23, 2020\) – To make sure that customers have the time that they need to transition to virtual\-hosted–style URLs, we have decided to delay the deprecation of path\-style URLs\.
 For more information, see [Amazon S3 Path Deprecation Plan – The Rest of the Story](https://aws.amazon.com/blogs/aws/amazon-s3-path-deprecation-plan-the-rest-of-the-story/) in the *AWS News Blog*\.

 ## Making requests to dual\-stack endpoints by using the REST API<a name="rest-api-dual-stack"></a>